gititc778/training/git/commands.md

 # Local Repository

-   ## You want undo last commit but keep the changes staged because you might want to change the commit message or forgot
-   ## to include a file
+   ## You want to undo last commit but keep the changes staged because you might want to change the commit message or forgot to include a file

    ### git reset --soft HEAD~1